josipmestrovic/one-pager-affiliate-template/wp-content/plugins/one-pager-affiliate-landing-page/documentation.md

 ## Creating a Landing Page

-1. Create a new Page in WordPress.
+1. Go to all pages and edit "Sample Page — Front Page" in WordPress.
 2. In the Page Attributes section, select "One-Pager Affiliate Template" from the Template dropdown.
 3. Save the page.
 4. Fill in the custom fields below the editor to build your landing page.